 - For off-grid sites (those without access to mains gas), ground source heat pumps can provide running cost savings.

-- Ground source heat pumps can provide higher running efficiencies than equivalent air source heat pump systems.
+- Ground source heat pumps may provide higher running efficiencies than equivalent air source heat pump systems, but the higher investment and market share of air source heat pumps in recent years means that this is not always the case.

 However, there are a couple of limitations – the first of which could be a significant obstacle for smaller sites or those with higher-density buildings: